chavisam/chavisam/README.md

-- 🔭 I’m currently working on an Accademy teaching a lot of things about computers.
+- 🔭 I’m currently working on developping Apps for small enterprises.
 Also works as a Teacher assistant in 4Geeks Academy Spain.
 - 🌱 I’m currently learning and improve Codding.